lvgl/lvgl/docs/CODING_STYLE.rst

 Comments
 --------
-Above every function prototype in ``.h`` files that export the public API, add a Doxygen-formatted comment like this:
+Before every function prototype in ``.h`` files, include a Doxygen-formatted comment like this:

 .. code-block:: c